JustinTimperio/rpq/README.md

 RPQ was written as an experiment when I was playing with [Fibonacci Heaps](https://en.wikipedia.org/wiki/Fibonacci_heap) and wanted to find something faster.
 I was disappointed by the state of research and libraries being used by most common applications, so RPQ is meant to be a highly flexible framework that can support a multitude of workloads.

 ### Should I Use RPQ?
-GPQ is a concurrency safe, embeddable priority queue that can be used in a variety of applications.
+RPQ is a concurrency safe, embeddable priority queue that can be used in a variety of applications.
 RPQ might be the right choice if:
 - Your data requires strict ordering guarantees
 - You need to prioritize items that are in the queue too long
 - You need to timeout items